travisv12/Group-6-Project/README.md

 - **Functions:** Contains the logic for displaying near expiry food items.
 - **Explanation:**
   - Index.jsx: Displays the list of near expiry food items.
-It renders the list of near expiry food items from database and displays them.
+It renders the list of near expiry food items from the database and displays them.

 ### Cart

 - **Functions:** Contains the logic for cart management.
-It shows chosen items and calculates the total price and discount price.
-It also handles reedem points logic which user can reedem.
 - **Explanation:**
   - Index.jsx: Displays the cart items and calculates the total price and discount price.
-It also handles reedem points logic which user can reedem.
+It also handles redeem points logic which the user can redeem.

 ## 3. src/redux/